ConPaaS-team/conpaas/docs/installation.rst

 Note that te configuration file contains also a **NUTSHELL** section.
 The settings in this section are explained in details in :ref:`conpaas-in-a-nutshell`.
-However, in order to generete a regular customized VM image make sure that both *container* and *nutshell* flags in this section are set to false.
+However, in order to generate a regular customized VM image, make sure that both *container* and *nutshell* flags in this section are set to false.

 Once you are done with the configuration, you should run this command in the